Brandist/Optimus-Prune/Main/SLAM_API/Readme.md

 ### Localisation

 For localisation, normally SLAM uses the LiDaR on order to extract landmarks for localisation, but since a GPS-RTK is available, we can modify the SLAM to use the GPS for localisation.
 Ofcourse GPS isnt enough, so landmark extraction and odometry is still necessary for making corrections.
-Since GPS data is the priority, this repository currently doesnt focus on the landmarks and odometry as of 28-10-2021
+Since GPS data is the priority, this repository currently doesnt focus on the landmarks as of 28-10-2021.
+It does focus on Odometry as of 09-11-2021.
+Landmarks is being tested

 **Parts**